Local search marketing or local SEO as it’s commonly known is a must-have marketing strategy for any local business.

 Once you’ve got your NAP on your website, connect with local directories and other groups around the web to keep sending people back to your website.
 Consistency is key here.
 Make sure that your citations remain complete and consistent on every website that you connect with.

 The last thing you want to do is give Google a bunch of contradicting information.
 If the search engines can’t figure out what’s accurate for your business, then your SEO is sure to suffer.

 Finally, we’ve already mentioned that it’s essential to have internal links on your website to help Google crawl your pages.
 However, you need to consider your inbound links too.
 These are the links that highlight your relevance and authority in a certain industry.

 You can get inbound links through guest blogs, sponsorships, and partnerships.

 When completing your local SEO checklist, start with your personal network, connecting with people in your circle, and asking them whether you can get a link from their website in exchange for an interview or a guest post.

 Once you’ve done that, it’s time to start reaching out to websites with authority in your industry.
-Remember, you need to make sure that you’re only getting backlinks from sites with an excellent reputation on Google.
-Backlinks are all about quality, not just quantity.

 Follow the instructions provided for guest blogs on any site you choose to interact with and make sure you’re delivering value.
-This will drive more customers to your website, as well as improving your local search marketing traffic.
+This will drive more customers to your website, as well as improve your local search marketing traffic.

 In a world of voice search and mobility, local search is more valuable today than it’s ever been.